 After selecting suppliers, it’s time to approve the operations.
 There’s an increasing number of flexible, user-friendly solutions available on the market which help streamline the approval process.
 Depending on the type of purchase (strategic or recurring) or on the supplier’s profile, some procurement operations can be automated.
 Intelligent sensors, CMMS software and next-gen purchasing management are just a few Industry 4.0 solutions to automate the supply chain.
 For example, integrating an order schedule, as well as the conditions and delivery rate of certain consumables, into the procurement strategy allows teams to improve their responsiveness and efficiency and grants them the time to focus on more strategic purchases.

 Mobility Work is the first platform dedicated to putting industrial suppliers in touch with maintenance experts.
-Mobility Work Suppliers was designed to be a real driver for collaboration between the different stakeholders for the supply chain.
+Mobility Work Hub was designed to be a real driver for collaboration between the different stakeholders for the supply chain.

 Simplify interactions with your industrial suppliers using Mobility Work